GASCompanion/GASCompanion-Documentation/README.md

 ## TODO

-- Build own theme since this started have been heavily modified
+- Build own theme since this starter have been heavily modified
 - Integrate KantanDocGen